ritwickdey/vscode-live-server/docs/settings.md

     * *Properties :*
     ```js
     /*
-         In easy word, it means you're shifting your real url (actual PHP url)
+         In easy words, it means you're shifting your real URL (actual PHP URL)
-         to another url (which LiveSever will start).
+         to another URL (which LiveSever will start).
     */

      "liveServer.settings.proxy": {